Microwave64/Ceng111/README.md

 # Introduction to Computer Science
 My First Steps in Computer Science via python.
-The advanture began with Hello World.
+The adventure began with Hello World.
+Then, it got deeper by libraries.